 The DLT program has pioneered breakthroughs in high-flow fluid manipulation using novel biocompatible and biomimetic architectures and advanced surface functionalization chemistries, and continuous removal of pathogens, toxins, activated cells, exosomes, and cytokines using a diverse suite of "label-free" technologies such as synthetic mannose binding lectins and selective adsorption cartridges.

-The integration and validation of these component technologies focuses on establishing a path to FDA Investigational Device Exemption (IDE) before the completion of the program.
-From there, the device will be available for transition to military medical commands and clinical trials required for final regulatory approval.
+The integration and validation of these component technologies focuses on establishing a path to an Investigational Device Exemption by the U.S. Food and Drug Administration.
+If successful, the DLT device will become available to military medical commands to conduct the clinical trials required for final regulatory approval.

 You are now leaving the DARPA.mil website that is under the control and

 management of DARPA.
 The appearance of hyperlinks does not constitute

 endorsement by DARPA of non-U.S. Government sites or the information,